Set Up a Standard IMAP Event Source

 • SSL/TLS

-Enter the login data of a user who has access to the mail server or the corresponding mailbox here.
+Enter the login credentials here for a user who has access to the mail server or the corresponding mailbox.

-All further information about the Intrexx Credential Store and the use of credentials in process elements can be found here.
+You can find all additional information about the Intrexx Credential Store and the use of credentials in process elements here.

 Folder path

-Enter the path to the folder you wish to monitor here.
-The root directory of an IMAP mailbox is usually INBOX.
-The folder names and path separators depend on the implemented IMAP server product and also on the configuration.
+Enter the path to the folder you want to monitor here.
+The root directory of an IMAP mailbox is usually named INBOX.
+Folder names and the path separator depend on the IMAP server product being used and its configuration.

 Example

-On Microsoft's Exchange server, the path separator is by default a slash /.
+On Microsoft Exchange Server, the path separator is a forward slash (/) by default.

 • Drafts